aboutcode-org/vulnerablecode/docs/source/contributing.rst

 Do Your Homework
 ----------------

-Before adding a contribution or create a new issue, take a look at the project’s `README <https://github.com/nexB/vulnerablecode>`_, read through our `documentation <https://vulnerablecode.readthedocs.io/en/latest/>`_, and browse existing `issues <https://github.com/nexB/vulnerablecode/issues>`_,
+Before adding a contribution or creating a new issue, take a look at the project’s `README <https://github.com/nexB/vulnerablecode>`_, read through our `documentation <https://vulnerablecode.readthedocs.io/en/latest/>`_, and browse existing `issues <https://github.com/nexB/vulnerablecode/issues>`_,